Fabric Commands

 Fabric Setting via JDBC Connection URL

-Fabric supports the ability to set the session variables via the Fabric Connection URL by concatenating them to the connection string using the following syntax:
+Fabric allows setting session variables via the Connection URL by concatenating them to the connection string using the following syntax:

 jdbc:fabric://[server:port]?user=[user_name]&password=[password]&[key1]=[value1]&[key2]=[value2]